 - When life stops you going out, why not organize a romantic date night at home?

-- For some people an at home date night can be more relaxing, less stressful and less costly that heading out.
+- For some people an at home date night can be more relaxing, less stressful and less costly than heading out.
 Which means it's easier to find time to make it happen.

 - You might fancy a special dinner, play favorite games or movies, share a bottle of wine, enjoy a spa night or try something new together.
 Whatever you choose to do, get creative and make sure you both make an effort.